 The 500MW park , proposed by Low Carbon Ltd, could see more than a million solar panels along with huge battery storage containers on 1500 acres/600ha of some of Romney Marsh’s best farmland around Old Romney, Midley and Hope All Saints.
 This project is at pre-design stage.
 The first consultation process is now closed.
 The next consulta

 The 500MW park , proposed by Low Carbon Ltd, could see more than a million solar panels along with huge battery storage containers on 1500 acres/600ha of some of Romney Marsh’s best farmland around Old Romney, Midley and Hope All Saints.
 This project is at pre-design stage.
 The first consultation process is now closed.
-The next consultation process is expected later in 2025.
+The next consultation process is expected in late 2025/early 2026.

 Find information about Low Carbon and South Kent Energy Park here